krepi/node-course/homeworks/hw9_14.05.2024/README.md

 #### Constructor:

-Accepts value and initializes left and right for tree nodes or next for linked list nodes.
+- Accepts value and initializes left and right for tree nodes or next for linked list nodes.

 ### Stack (located in `structures/Stack.js`)

 A class representing a stack data structure.
+This class uses `SinglyLinkedList` to manage its elements.

 #### Methods: